floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

     3E      11      => LD A,11h
 ```

-An opcode byte followed by two immediate value bytes, used as a 16-bit value (for example
+An opcode byte followed by a 16-bit immediate value (in little endian order):
 **LD HL,nnnn**, **CALL nn**):
 ```
 ┏━━━━━━━━┳━━━━━━━━━┳━━━━━━━━━┓